JonasLos/BBBVisImu/README.md

 IMU2Quat_UDP.py is run on the Beaglebone Blue.
 It requires installation of rcpy if not already installed.

 UDPtoVis.py will run on a laptop.
 It requires installation of pygame and OpenGL if not already installed.

+You may need to adjust the Socket/UDP settings according to your own beaglebone and Laptop.